-The launch of \Euclid signals the first time astronomers have had access to degree-scale, space-based NIR imaging. \Euclid is a European Space Agency medium-class mission launched in July 2023, equipped with a $1.2\,\text{m}$ primary mirror \citep{EuclidSkyOverview}.
-Its main goal is to probe dark matter and dark energy through weak lensing and galaxy clustering, with a significant focus also on non-cosmological science.
-The Visible Camera instrument on \Euclid \citep[VIS,][]{EuclidSkyVIS} features a high-resolution ($\ang{;;0.16}$ FWHM) optical filter, $\IE$, equivalent to the ground-based $riz$ filters.
-The Near-Infrared Spectrometer and Photometer \citep[NISP,][]{EuclidSkyNISP} features three NIR filters, \YE, \JE, and \HE, which can probe NIR wavelengths inaccessible from the ground (see Fig. \ref{fig:filters}).
+The launch of \Euclid signals the first time astronomers have had access to degree-scale, space-based NIR imaging. \Euclid is a European Space Agency medium-class mission launched in July 2023.
+The \Euclid spacecraft is equipped with a $1.2\,\text{m}$ primary mirror \citep{EuclidSkyOverview}, and the main goal of the mission is to probe dark matter and dark energy through weak lensing and galaxy clustering, with a significant focus also on non-cosmological science.
+The Visible Camera instrument on \Euclid \citep[VIS;][]{EuclidSkyVIS} features a high-resolution -- $\ang{;;0.16}$ full width half maximum (FWHM) -- optical filter, $\IE$, equivalent to the ground-based $riz$ filters.
+The Near-Infrared Spectrometer and Photometer \citep[NISP;][]{EuclidSkyNISP} features three NIR filters, \YE, \JE, and \HE, that can probe NIR wavelengths inaccessible from the ground (see Fig. \ref{fig:filters}).
 The field of view of \Euclid is $0.55 \, \rm{deg}^2$, and the main survey will eventually map out $14\,000 \, \rm{deg}^2$ of the extragalactic sky \citep{EuclidSkyOverview}.
-The Early Release Observations \citep[EROs,][]{EROData} have led to the identification of the first \Euclid-selected $z>6$ LBG candidates \citep{EROLensData, EROLensVISDropouts}, with the very deep \IE filter allowing for the removal of M-dwarfs and low-redshift galaxy interlopers by requiring a strong break in $\IE - \YE$.
-However, due to the availability of only four relatively wide photometric filters, and the fact that the NISP images in the ERO reduction have a pixel scale of $\ang{;;0.3} \,\text{pix}^{-1}$ meant there were probably still high-levels of contamination by L- and T-type dwarfs.
+The Early Release Observations \citep[EROs;][]{EROData} have led to the identification of the first \Euclid-selected $z>6$ LBG candidates \citep{EROLensData, EROLensVISDropouts}, with the very deep \IE filter allowing for the removal of M dwarfs and low-redshift galaxy interlopers by requiring a strong break in $\IE - \YE$.
+However, the availability of only four relatively wide photometric filters and the fact that the NISP images in the ERO reduction have a pixel scale of $\ang{;;0.3} \,\text{pix}^{-1}$ means there were probably still high levels of contamination by L- and T-type dwarfs.